Get support from A&P

 The posting of employees in Croatia which exceeds 12 or 18 months on the basis of an extension to a prior posting originally thought to last less than 12 months, is considered a “Long-term assignment” unless otherwise specifically provided by the law.
 During the posting period, the employee has all the rights provided for by the law of the host Country.

-Every change of data in a submitted declaration, or the early termination of a posting expected to last more, needs to be notified to the competent authority no later than three days after the data change has occurred.
+Every change of data in a submitted declaration needs to be notified to the competent authority no later than three days after the data change has occurred.

 Penalties for non-compliance with Croatian obligations